 By accomplishing Unit 5, students will be able to talk about your plans for summer vacation; describe what kind of city Beijing is; describe your travel itinerary;ask for discounts, compare airfares and routes, and book an airplane ticket;ask about seat assignments and request meal accommodations based on your dietary restrictions or preferences; check in at the airport; wish departing friends a safe journey and remind them to keep in touch; greet guests at the airport; compliment someone on his or her language ability; ask about someone's health; remind someone to move on to the next event.

 Assignment: Students will make a presentation about what they know about Beijing, and then find one or two other cities in the world that are similar to Beijing in some ways.
-By accomplishing this assignment, students will be able to describe and compare cities.
+By accomplishing this assignment, students will be able to describe and compare cities in Chinese.